(509) 559-4506 * FAX 559-4980

 No. A letter will be sent with your child stating that you have been automatically qualified for free meals before October 1st.
 If you have any further questions, please call LJ Klinkenberg, Nutrition Services Director, at 559-4506.

-Yes, we may ask you to sent written proof, through the verification process.
+Yes, we may ask you to send written proof, through the verification process.

 Yes.
 You may apply at any time during the school year if your household size goes up, income goes down, or if you start receiving Basic Food, TANF or other benefits.
 If you lose your job, your child(ren) may be able to get free or reduced price meals.